 Cast iron pans aren’t just great for cooking in, I think they look great for a rustic and homey serving dish.
 Since this recipe serves 6, I like to bring the skillet to the table, and place it on a trivet for everyone to serve themselves.
 Just make sure you don’t burn yourself on the pan!
-After too many times making that mistake myself, we got a silicon cover for the cast iron handle.
+After too many times making that mistake myself, we got a for the cast iron handle.
 Best purchase under $5 ever!
 I may be giving these away as stocking suffers this year…

 Another cute way to serve this individually, is to use .
 We inherited two of these, and they are actually incredibly useful (as well as adorable).
 I’ve served shepherds pie in these individually on our , and it looks great on the table.
 Just serve this with some sweet potato popovers, and watch the snow fall through the window.
 You will be nice and cozy inside.